texfaq/texfaq.github.io/FAQ-repfootnote.md

 The [`fixfoot`](https://ctan.org/pkg/fixfoot) package takes away some of the pain of the
-matter: you declare footnotes you're going to reuse, typically in the preamble of your document, using a `\DeclareFixedFoot` command, and then use the command you've ''declared'' in the body of the document:
+matter: you declare footnotes you're going to reuse, typically in the preamble of your document, using a `\DeclareFixedFoot` command, and then use the command you've "declared" in the body of the document:
 ```latex
 \DeclareFixedFootnote{\rep}{Text to repeat}
 ...